 During the COVID-19 pandemic, the Centers for Disease Control and Prevention recommends practicing social distancing by maintaining a distance of at least 6 feet between people outside your home, not gathering in groups and avoiding crowded places and mass gatherings.
 These recommendations might affect the decision for whether an occupancy could resume operations safely.

 Methods for calculating social distancing occupant loads

-One way of converting the CDC's 6-foot separation criteria to occupant load is to simply calculate the area of a circle with a radius of 6 feet, which is equal to approximately 113 square feet per person.
-This represents a conservative approach that accounts for instances when people might be standing along a wall or might not be standing in the center of the circle.
+One conservative approach to converting the CDC's 6-foot separation criteria to an occupant load factor is to calculate the area of a circle with a diameter of 12 feet, which is equal to approximately 113 square feet per person.
+This approach accounts for instances when people might be standing along a wall or might not be standing in the center of the circle.
 To understand the implication of this occupant load factor, compare it to those used to design the means of egress for the various occupancy types discussed above.

 For example, in order to operate while practicing social distancing, an office building might need to reduce the number of people inside by about 11% whereas a bar might need to reduce its number by as much as 95%.

 Other factors to consider

 - The number, placement and capacity of exits is based on more than just occupant load.
 The type of occupancy and use, travel distance and remoteness or separation of exits are examples of other factors typically considered when designing a building.